dimalypai/mil-masters-thesis-chalmers/docs/report/01_Introduction.md

   optimisation and target code generation \cite{DragonBook}.
 * Representations based on static single assignment form (SSA) \cite{SSA}, the main idea of which is that every variable in a program is assigned exactly once.
-One of the main benefits of the SSA form is that many useful and powerful optimisations can be expressed in simple and efficient ways \cite{ComputingSSA}. {== I think it's worth pointing out that SSA is similar to TAC in that each operation is bound to a result ==}
+It is similar to TAC in the way that the result of every operation is bound to a variable.
+One of the main benefits of the SSA form is that many useful and powerful optimisations can be expressed in simple and efficient ways
+  \cite{ComputingSSA}.
-* A-normal form (ANF) introduced by Sabry and Felleisen \cite{ReasoningCPS} and further developed in \cite{EssenceCPS} is a representation that resembles CPS (continuation-passing style), which is a style of programming where functions take an extra argument called *continuation*.
+* Compilers for functional languages often use CPS (continuation-passing style) as an intermediate representation \cite{CompilingWithCont}.
+CPS is a style of programming where functions take an extra argument called *continuation*.
   Continuation is a function, which has one parameter and is called with the return value of the function that is given the continuation as an argument.
+It has been shown that there is a correspondence between CPS-based intermediate representations and the SSA form, however they are not equivalent: "some CPS programs cannot be converted to SSA" \cite{CPSSSA}.
+* A-normal form (ANF) introduced by Sabry and Felleisen \cite{ReasoningCPS} and further developed in \cite{EssenceCPS} is a representation that resembles CPS.
 ANF requires all arguments to functions to be trivial (constants, lambda abstractions and variables) and that the result of any non-trivial expression is let-bound or is returned from a function.
-It has been shown that there is a correspondence between CPS-based intermediate representations (like ANF) and SSA form \cite{CPSSSA},
-  \cite{SSAFP}. {== I think you can be more specific in this paragraph.
-ANF and SSA is *the same thing* just expressed differently.
-CPS is *strictly more expressive* than ANF and perhaps requires its own paragraph. ==}
+ANF is essentially a different notation for the same idea as the one behind the SSA form \cite{CPSSSA},
+  \cite{SSAFP}.
 * Intermediate representations based on monads.
 These will be described in more detail in the later chapters.

 There are several specific examples of IRs used in industrial compilers that are worth mentioning here, namely:

-* Core (also referred to as System FC) {== Core predates System FC.
-Core has evolved over time and I think it might even supersede System FC at this point==}, STG and C-\- (Cmm) in GHC (The Glasgow
+* Core, STG and C-\- (Cmm) in GHC (The Glasgow
   Haskell Compiler).
 Core is a simple functional language (much smaller than Haskell) that is used for optimisations and further code generation
   \cite{GHCCore}.
 STG is an intermediate representation produced from Core and